-The National Pool Lifeguard Qualification (NPLQ) is the most widely recognised lifeguard qualification in the UK & Ireland and is a requirement for most lifeguarding jobs in the country.
+The RLSS UK’s National Pool Lifeguard Qualification (NPLQ) is the most widely recognised lifeguard qualification in the UK & Ireland – with more than 90% of all pool lifeguards qualified through RLSS UK, and is a requirement for most lifeguarding jobs in these countries.

-The core course duration for becoming a lifeguard is 36 hours.
-Once completed, candidates will be fully qualified to work as a pool lifeguard in the UK.
+The NPLQ course requires a minimum of 36 hours of training.
+Once completed, the candidate will be fully qualified to work as a pool lifeguard (in the UK and Ireland).

 Requirements for qualification

-- You must be 16+ years of age at the time of taking the NPLQ assessment.
+- You must be 16+ years of age when taking the final NPLQ assessment.

-Courses are held nationwide – click here to find out more on the RLSS website.
+NPLQ courses are available at leisure centres and venues across the UK and Ireland.
+Click here to find out more on the RLSS UK website.

-Training costs for becoming a lifeguard can vary from between £150 and £250 depending on the provider and location.
+Training costs for becoming a lifeguard can vary between £200 and £300, depending on the provider and location.

 And once I’ve qualified?

-Once you’ve completed your National Pool Lifeguard Qualification (NPLQ), you’re fully qualified and ready to find a job as a pool lifeguard.
+Once you’ve completed your NPLQ, you’re fully qualified and ready to find a job as a pool lifeguard.
 So head over to our jobs page and look out for vacancies.

 Does my NPLQ mean I can work as a beach lifeguard?

-No, if you want to work as a lifeguard at a beach, there is a separate qualification in the UK – the National Beach Lifeguard Qualification (NBLQ).
+No, if you want to work as a lifeguard at a beach, there is a separate qualification in the UK – the RLSS UK National Vocational Beach Lifeguard Qualification (NVBLQ).

-You can search for courses on the RLSS website here.
+You can search for courses on the RLSS UK website here.